Crissium/SilverDict/README.md

 The dark theme is not built in, but rendered with the [Dark Reader Firefox extension](https://addons.mozilla.org/en-GB/firefox/addon/darkreader/).

+_The new UI, as seen in the screenshots, hasn't been released yet._

 ### Some Peculiarities

 - The wildcard characters are `^` and `+` (instead of `%` and `_` of SQL or the more traditional `*` and `?`) for technical reasons.
 Hint: imagine `%` and `_` are shifted one key to the right on an American keyboard.